 George Raft stars as Steve Larwitt, a New York nightclub owner who, fueled by a greed to impress his new wife, Brenda Bentley (Joan Bennett), begins a rampant and ruthless rise to the top of the crime world.
 But when his rivals and the IRS come after him, Raft finds his life and liberty in danger.
 Brenda cuts a deal with Larwitt's attorney, who has persuaded her that the safest place for Larwitt is prison.
 But the attorney, who is himself in love with Brenda, double crosses both of them and has Larwitt send to Alcatraz for a decade.
 Brenda moves to San Francisco with the intention of helping Lawritt through the sentence, but the lawyer, who Brenda has rejected, has more devilish plans in mind for Larwitt and Brenda.
 This suspense thriller rides on the fine performances of Raft and Bennett, and the deft direction of Archie Mayo.
 Also starring Walter Pidgeon.

 1940 Walter Wanger Productions.
 Out of print.
-B&W. 91 minutes. $99cents first class shipping.
-Out of U.S. air shipping $3.
+B&W. 91 minutes.
+US shipping $1 first class.
+International us$3.
 OUT OF PRINT. $14.99 DVD.
 This video is traded collector to collector.
 The Seller owns no rights to this property and no rights are transferred or implied.